COVID-19 has hit the Big Bend hard. But hope has arrived in the form of vaccines. Clinical trials have shown they are safe and highly effective.

 3. Get vaccinated through select stores or a community organization

-Get vaccinated through one of many pharmacy chains or other businesses gearing up to provide vaccines under a new federal/state partnership.
+Get vaccinated through one of the many pharmacy chains or other businesses providing vaccines under a federal/state partnership.

 - Know Before You Go, Florida COVID-19 Vaccine eligibility and finder map.

-- COVID-19 Vaccination Clinics in Gadsden County.
-Pre-registration is required and open to persons with underlying conditions, law enforcement, firefighters, health care workers, and teachers.
+- Gadsden County pre-registration is encouraged and open to persons ages 12 and up.
 Call (850) 329-0685 to register for your vaccine today!

-- Florida A&M University is operating a free, walk-up vaccination center from 9 am to 1 pm daily at the Al Lawson Center, 1800 Wahnish Way, Tallahassee, Fla.
+- Florida A&M University is operating a free, walk-up vaccination center from 9 a.m. to 1 p.m.
+Monday through Saturday at the Al Lawson Center, 1800 Wahnish Way, Tallahassee, Fla.

 - Walmart and Sam’s Club are now taking reservations for COVID-19 vaccinations.